 His London debut followed with a recital at the Wigmore Hall (‘superlative’ – Seen and Heard International) and since then he has performed recitals in the UK’s most prestigious venues, including Queen Elizabeth Hall, Purcell Room, Buckingham Palace, St. Martin-in-the-Fields, Bridgewater Hall and Usher Hall, regularly being broadcast on BBC Radio 3.

-Michael now pursues a busy solo career, recently performing concertos with the English Chamber Orchestra at Cadogan Hall (Prokofiev No.1), the Polish Baltic Philharmonic in Gdansk (Elgar), Youth Symphony Orchestra of Russia in Great Hall of Moscow Conservatory, (Brahms) and a return to the Rotterdam Philharmonic (Korngold).
+Recent concerto appearances have been with the English Chamber Orchestra at Cadogan Hall (Prokofiev No.1), the Polish Baltic Philharmonic in Gdansk (Elgar), Nikolayev Symphony Orchestra of Russia in Great Hall and House of Music in Moscow (Mendelssohn and Brahms) and a return to the Rotterdam Philharmonic (Korngold).
 He gives recitals at important festivals worldwide, including St. Magnus International Festival, New York Chamber Music Festival, Grachtenfestival Amsterdam, Cervantino Festival (Mexico) and Evgeny Mravinsky Festival (St. Petersburg).

-Also a passionate collaborator, Michael has recently performed with the likes of Michael Collins, Rafael Payare, Trevor Pinnock, London Conchord Ensemble and the Brodsky Quartet.
-With duo pianist Maksim Stsura, he has given over 200 recitals.
-He has performed premieres of solo and chamber works by over 30 living composers, while invitations to perform as Guest-Concertmaster with orchestras such as BBC Symphony and The Halle have seen him working with conductors including Semyon Bychkov, Mark Elder, Oliver Knussen, Sakari Oramo and Vasily Petrenko.
+Michael has performed solo and chamber works by over thirty living composers, while invitations to perform as Guest-Concertmaster with orchestras such as BBC Symphony and The Halle have seen him working with conductors including Semyon Bychkov, Mark Elder, Oliver Knussen, Sakari Oramo and Vasily Petrenko.